 In addition, further to the UK's exit from the EU on January 31, 2020, the UK's European Union (Withdrawal) Act 2018 incorporated the GDPR into UK law, referred to as the UK GDPR.
 The UK GDPR and the UK Data Protection Act 2018 set out the UK's data protection regime, which is independent from but currently still aligned to the EU's data protection regime.
 Non-compliance with the UK GDPR may result in monetary penalties of up to £17.5 million or 4% of worldwide revenue, whichever is higher.
 Although the UK is regarded as a third country under the EU's GDPR, the European Commission has now issued a decision recognizing the UK as providing adequate protection under the EU GDPR and, therefore, transfers of personal data originating in the EU to the UK remain unrestricted.
 Like the EU GDPR, the UK GDPR restricts personal data transfers outside the UK to countries not regarded by the UK as providing adequate protection.
-The transfer of personal data transfer agreement - which, like the SCCs, requires exporters to carry out a transfer impact assessment.
+The transfer of personal data outside of the UK is not subject to the new forms of SCCs but the UK has issued its own transfer mechanism - the UK international data transfer agreement - which, like the SCCs, requires exporters to carry out a transfer impact assessment.
 The UK government has confirmed that personal data transfers from the UK to the EEA remain free flowing.
-The UK Government has also now introduced a Data Protection regime following Brexit.
+The UK Government has also now introduced a Data Protection and Digital Information Bill (or the UK Bill) into the UK legislative process with the intention for this bill to reform the UK's data protection regime following Brexit.
 If passed, the final version of the UK Bill may have the effect of further altering the similarities between the UK and EU data protection regime and threaten the UK Adequacy Decision from the EU Commission.
 This may lead to additional compliance costs and could increase our overall risk.